-The Omaha Correctional Center (OCC) has a low restrictive housing ADP for a number of reasons including that it is the smallest adult male facility and does not have a unit for inmates assigned to LTRH, so inmates placed on IS status have a shorter length of stay than inmates at other institutions based on space available.
-Also, OCC houses medium and minimum custody inmates - a large concentration of whom are close to transitioning into the community.
+The Omaha Correctional Center (OCC) has a low restrictive housing ADP for several reasons including that it is the smallest adult male facility and does not have a unit for inmates assigned to LTRH, so inmates placed on IS status have a shorter length of stay than inmates at other institutions based on space available.
+Also, OCC houses minimum custody inmates - a large concentration of whom are close to transitioning into the community.
 This population generally presents fewer management challenges, as these individuals are more cautious to not jeopardize their release.